burke-software/schooldriver/docs/index.rst

 User Permissions
 ---------------------
 SWoRD allows administrators to control individual user permissions.
-To simplify this process, SWoRD groups individual permissions into larger groups where the administrator can designate accordingly.
-Some of the aforementioned groups are as follows, with a brief overview:
+To simplify this process, SWoRD groups individual permissions into larger groups which the administrator can designate accordingly.
+Some of the groups are as follows:

-**Teachers**: users with this designation can create tests, view students, enter grades and take attendance
+**Teachers**: Users with this designation may create tests, view students, enter grades, and take attendance.

-**Counseling**: allows users to record student meetings, refer students, list a follow up action
+**Counseling**: record student meetings, refer students, and list follow-up actions

-**Faculty**: can view alumni, students, and mentoring information
+**Faculty**: view alumni, students, and mentoring information

-**Work Study**: controls all facets of work-study, including: work_study attendance, fees, visits, companies, payment options, contact supervisors, time sheets, surveys, assign work teams and work team users.
+**Work Study**: view work study attendance, fees, visits, companies, payment options, contact supervisors, time sheets, surveys, assign work teams and work team users.

-**Registrar**: edit templates, view applicants, edit admissions, view/edit attendance, add custom fields, sync endgrade courses, create schedules, reports, transcript notes and school years
+**Registrar**: edit templates, view applicants, edit admissions, view/edit attendance, add custom fields, sync Endgrade courses, create schedules, reports, transcript notes, and school years.

-**Volunteer**: add/change/delete volunteer hours, sites, supervisors and student volunteers
+**Volunteer**: add/change/delete volunteer hours, sites, supervisors, and student volunteers

-It is possible to assign individual user permissions that are found in one group, and assign it to an individual user that only has permissions from another group.
+It is possible to assign individual user permissions that are found in one group to an individual user that only has permissions from another group.
 For example, you can assign a teacher (who only has teacher permissions) the ability to view a student's counseling records or work study information.
 This allows school administrators to create unique users with flexible permissions.
-Further, administrators can create super users who have all permissions from each group.
+Further, administrators can create superusers who have permissions from all groups.

 Importing Data Into Sword
 --------------------------
 SWoRD supports the import of data into its database.

-In order to make the import process as simple as possible for schools transitioning into SWoRD, or schools preparing for the new school year, SWoRD allows data to be imported via Excel or LibreOffice document.
+In order to make the import process as simple as possible for schools transitioning into SWoRD or schools preparing for the new school year, SWoRD allows data to be imported via Excel or LibreOffice documents.

 There are two easy ways to import data, both of which *require* the appropiate permissions for the user.
 The first method is described below:

-1. To access the import screen, select admin > school import from the navigation menu located at the top right hand corner of the SWoRD dashboard.
+1. To access the import screen, select Admin > School import from the navigation menu (located at the top right corner of the SWoRD dashboard).
 2. Download the sample data from the **sample data** link available in light blue font.
-The sample data is basically a pre-formatted Excel/Office file that shows you what can be imported.
+The sample data is a pre-formatted Excel/Office file that shows what can be imported.
-3. Follow the outline on the appropiate tab- ex. if importing students, you should follow the students tab. if importing applicants, the applicants tab, etc.
+3. Follow the outline on the appropiate tab.
+For example, if importing students, follow the students tab; if importing applicants, follow the applicants tab, etc.
-4. You may delete all the other tabs once you've decide what model you are importing, so you are left with say only the *students* tab.
+4. Delete all the other tabs once you've decide what model you are importing so you are left with, for example, only the *students* tab.
-5. Enter all information about the student you would like to have entered. **NOTE:** For every tab, a unique ID or student username is required.
-This allows SWoRD to identify which student the data is pertinent to.
-If you use unique ID and not a username, SWoRD will automatically generate a username using a combination of the first and last name. e.g. Joe Student would be jstudent.
+5. Enter all information about the student you would like to have imported. **NOTE:** For every tab, a unique ID or student username is required.
+This allows SWoRD to identify to which student the data is pertinent.
+If you use unique ID and not a username, SWoRD will automatically generate a username using a combination of the first and last name e.g. for Joe Student, jstudent is generated.
-6. Leave blank any columns you don't have the data or don't wish to import.
+6. Leave blank any columns for which you lack the data or do not wish to import.
 7. Save
-8. Once saved, you may return to the import screen and upload your xls or ods file you just created.
+8. Once saved you may return to the import screen and upload the xls or ods file you have just created.

-The next, newer method below allows users to set up their Excel/Open Office document without specifying a tab name or following any specific format in columns.
+The follow newer method below allows users to set up an Excel/Open Office document without specifying a tab name or following any specific format in columns.

-1. Same as above, select admin > school import from the navigation menu.
+1. As described above, select Admin > School import from the navigation menu.
-2. Select **Click here** located at the very top of this page in blue text.
-This will take you to an import screen.
+2. Select **Click here** located at the very top of this page in blue text, which brings you to an import screen.
-3. Fill out name
+3. Enter a name.
 4. Select browse to locate your Excel document
-5. Import type- select from create new records, create and update records, and only update records.
+5. Under Import type, select from Create New Records, Create and Update Records, and Only Update Records.
-6. Select a model.
-Model refers to where you are importing the data into.
+6. Select a Model, which refers to where you are importing the data.
 Select students for students, applicants for applicants, etc.
-7. Submit Query
+7. Click Submit.
-8. The next page will verify your column data and allow you to preview then run the import.
+8. The next page will verify your column data and allow you to preview and then run the import.

 Configurations
 ---------------
-SWoRD contains a number of configurations built in that are created with each new instance designed to make functions easier to edit/change or implement.
-One example includes the configurations for email- in the **How to obtain student email** function, users may designate three values designed to direct SWoRD emails. **Append** apends the domain name after a student's username, for example jstudent@yourdomain.org. **User** takes the email address from the Auth->User record, and **Student** takes the email address marked from the *alt email* field of the student record page.
+SWoRD contains a number of built-in configurations that are created with each new instance designed to make functions easier to edit or implement.

+For example, in configurations for email in the **How to obtain student email** function, users may designate three values designed to direct SWoRD emails.
+**Append** appends the domain name after a student's username like jstudent@domainname.org.
+**User** takes the email address from the Auth->User record.
+**Student** takes the email address marked from the *alt email* field of a student record page.

 Getting Started
 ----------------

 **Server:** SWoRD can be installed in any platform that can run Django.
-It should be noted, however that all testing is done in Ubuntu Linux 10.04 with MySQL.
+It should be noted, however, that all testing is done in Ubuntu Linux 10.04 with MySQL.

-**Client:** SWoRD is divided into two parts, the admin site and the student/company facing site.
-The student and company facing site is tested in Firefox, Chrome, Opera, and IE 6,7,8.
-The admin site is tested only in standards compliant browsers such as Firefox, Opera, and Chrome.
-If using IE, you should install the Chrome Frame add on.
+**Client:** SWoRD is divided into two parts: the admin site and the student/company-facing site.
+The student/company-facing site is tested in Firefox, Chrome, Opera, and IE 6,7,8.
+The admin site is tested only in standards-compliant browsers such as Firefox, Opera, and Chrome.
+If using IE, you should install the Chrome Frame add-on.

-**Editing Templates** requires office software.
+**Editing Templates** requires Office software.
 Creating report templates require LibreOffice and *must* be saved in ODT format.
-Keep in mind end users may select their preferred office format preference, so ODT is **NOT** required to just view a report.
+Keep in mind that end-users may select their preferred office format preference, so ODT is *not* required to just view a report.

-Using the ISO supported Open Document format is recommended for best interoperability, however doc and xls binary formats are highly supported.
-In rare cases formatting may be slightly different in these formats.
-Office Open XML while supported, is **not** recommended.
+Using the ISO-supported Open Document format is recommended for best inter-operability, however doc and xls binary formats are highly supported.
+In rare cases, formatting may be slightly different in these formats.
+Office Open XML, while supported, is *not* recommended.

 Log Entries
 --------------
-Log entries record all actions completed on a SWoRD's instance.
-This allows administrators and superusers to track down and locate any changes made on specific dates/times.
+Log entries record all actions completed during a SWoRD's instance.
+This allows administrators and superusers to locate any changes made at specific dates or times.
 Admins will see a dashboard similar to what is shown below:

 IMAGE

 **User** refers to which user made a change.

-**Action time** details the date and time the change was made.
+**Action time** details the date and time when the change was made.

-**Content type** is the model that the change was made on. ex. applicant, student, etc.
+**Content type** is the model on which the change was made, e.g. applicant, student, etc.

-**Object repr** puts a specific name to the content type- ex. if applicant was the content type, then object repr will list an exact name- Joe Student
+**Object repr** assigns a specific name to the content type.
+For example, if applicant was the content type, then object repr will list an exact name like Joe Student.

-**Is Addition, Is Deletion, Is Change-** True/False indicator showing the admin what type of action was completed.
+**Is Addition, Is Deletion, Is Change**: True/False indicator which shows what type of action was completed.

 Similar to other dashboards in SWoRD, users may sort by clicking column headers and using the filter tool.